mahdaen/node-import/readme.md

 ```

 ## **NOTES**
-NodeImport always run imported scripts on `global` context.
-Be carefull with a words `eval is evil` ;)
+NodeImport always runs the imported scripts on `global` context.
+Be carefull with a words `eval is evil` ;P

 ## Release History
+* 2015-03-05        v0.3.0      "Adding support to ignore file extension using plain object as namespace."
 * 2015-02-26        v0.2.1      "Fixing error defining root"
 * 2015-02-26        v0.2.0      "Adding namespace constructor to each converted js, to makes namespacing available in browser."
 * 2015-02-26        v0.1.9      "Adding $root pattern to define as root cwd."